Co-Parenting Classes for Divorce

 Where are parenting classes for divorce held?

-There are also classes offered by community-based providers such as community colleges, the United Way, and various churches.
+Even if you aren’t required to take a parenting class, you can still ask the court for a list of providers in your area.
+There are classes offered by community-based providers such as community colleges, the United Way, and various churches.
 And some counseling centers often offer co-parenting course to the general public.
 You can start your search for these services by using the internet or calling directly.

-Can I take an online parenting class?
+Can I take an online parenting class for divorce?

 For court ordered parenting classes for divorce, you will need to make sure the court will recognize the online course before you take it.
 Each state, county, and judge may have different requirements.
 Therefore, you want to get prior approval from the court before you enroll in an online course to make sure they will accept the certificate of completion.
 If the court won’t approve the course, you’ll need to attend a local parenting class approved by the court.